e271828e/Flight.jl/docs/notes/design/framework_spec.md

   `Event(guard, handler)`, with no detection keyword: policy is declared by the guard's return type, `Bool` boundary-detected and the nominal scalar localized ([§2.1](#21-events-two-detection-policies)).
-Order is semantics ([§5.3](#53-structural-feedthrough-stage-roles-schedule-and-step-boundaries) declaration order, [§8.6](#86-event-iteration-at-boundaries-to-quiescence-once-per-event) once-per-event); nothing here is inferrable.
+Order is semantics ([§5.3](#53-structural-feedthrough-stage-roles-schedule-and-step-boundaries) declaration order, [§8.6](#86-event-iteration-at-boundaries-to-quiescence-budgeted) priority with re-decision); nothing here is inferrable.

 #### No stage tags anywhere